The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Pre-Market

 Controlled previews to qualified buyer agents and select global channels.
-Anchors buyer expectations at the asking price before broad exposure establishes a different narrative.
-Best for validating price with real buyers without a formal MLS record.
+Sets the buyer's price expectation before broad exposure creates a different one.
+Best for confirming your price with real buyers without a formal MLS record.
 Tradeoff: requires disciplined screening.
-Unqualified previews dilute the scarcity signal.
+Unqualified previews make the property feel shopped rather than scarce.

 Phase Three